Lahari2412/Testing-User-management/test.md

     assert response.json()["detail"] == "User with this email already exists"
 ```

-Here are the explanations for the test cases that lacked detailed descriptions:

 ---

 #### Test Case 7: Create User with Invalid Data